datudar/project-euler/README.md

 	<img src="Leonhard_Euler.jpg" width="225">
 </p>

-Yup, that's [him](https://en.wikipedia.org/wiki/Leonhard_Euler) -- the eponymous mathematician of [Project Euler](https://projecteuler.net).
+Yup, that's [him](https://en.wikipedia.org/wiki/Leonhard_Euler)&mdashthe eponymous mathematician of [Project Euler](https://projecteuler.net).
 Below are Python scripts that I've submitted to [ProjectEuler+](https://www.hackerrank.com/contests/projecteuler/challenges), which is  HackerRank's implementation of the project.
 Stay tuned for more solutions :-)

 1. [Multiples of 3 and 5](/solutions/001_multiples_of_3_and_5.py)
 1. [Even Fibonacci Numbers](/solutions/002_even_fibonacci_numbers.py)